vuestorefront/vue-storefront/doc/components/Working with components.md

 * <strong>Theme components</strong> (`src/themes/{theme_name}/components`) - The theme component is what you really see in the app.
 They can inherit business logic from core components or be created as theme-specific components.
 All CSS and HTML should be placed in theme components.
 A good practice is to created theme components inheriting from specific core components with the same name and in the same path ( e.g components inheriting from (`src/themes/{theme_name}/components/core/ProductTile.vue`) should be placed  (`src/themes/{theme_name}/components/core/ProductTile.vue`) but it'ss not obligatory and you can structure your theme in any way you like.

-# Working with core components

-First of all: <strong>override core components only when you're adding features to the core</strong>.
-The correct approach for using core components in your theme is thinking of them as an external API.
-You can inherit the functionalities and extend them in theme but never change it in a core.

-When you're changing the core component the API (data and methods exposed for themes) shouldn't be changed .
-Such changes would break the themes using this core component.

-## The core component's folder structure

-* `core` - Components thet can be used across whole project should be placed in root of this folder.
-* `core/blocks` - All other component's specific to pages (e.g Home, Category), other components (e.g Header, Footer) or functionalities (e.g Auth).
-* `theme` (theme components only) - Components that are theme-specific and doesn't override core component's

-## Rules to follow when creating new core components

-1. Don't use `<style>` tag in core components.
-2. Don't use `<template>` tag in core components.
-You can add it only when the component's HTML isn't overridable (like in Overlay component).
-3. Put only theme-agnostic businnes logic in core components.

 # Using core components in your theme

 ## For components